Convert event logs to metric data points

 Each metric data point contains a

-_value field.
-Metric data points can have one or more dimension fields.
+_time field and one or more measurement fields.
+Metric data points can also have one or more dimension fields.
 Learn more about metric data points in Overview of metrics.

 The following table explains how the log-to-metrics process derives the values of each metric data point field:

 |Metric field||Example||Origin of value|

 ||Uses the |